monk-io/docs/docs/basics/inspecting-workloads.md

 title: "Inspect workloads"
 ---

 When working with multiple containers running on a big cluster it's important to know what's where and how it performs.
-Monk provides simple but effective tools for inspecting and troubleshooting your workloads.
+MonkOS provides simple but effective tools for inspecting and troubleshooting your workloads.

 ---